quicwg/load-balancers/draft-ietf-quic-load-balancers.md

         }
         mandatory true;
         description
           "Length, in octets, of the nonce.
-If absent when cid-key is present, the configuration uses the Block Cipher Algorithm.
-           If present along with cid-key, the configuration uses the Stream Cipher Algorithm.";
+Short nonces mean there will be frequent configuration updates.";
       }

       leaf dynamic-sid {